ufyTeX/luaharfbuzz/README.md

 ## Sample Code

-Here is some sample code, showcasing the core types and methids in the API.
+Here is some sample code, showcasing the core types and methods in the API.

 ```lua
 local harfbuzz = require('harfbuzz')